danforthcenter/plantcv/docs/filters_obj_area.md

 **returns** mask

 - **Parameters:**
-    - bin_img - Binary image containing the connected regions to consider
+    - bin_img - Binary image containing the objects to consider
-    - upper_thresh - Upper size threshold, above which a region is removed
+    - upper_thresh - Upper size threshold, above which an object is removed
-    - lower_thresh - (Optional, default = 0) Lower size threshold, below which a region is removed
+    - lower_thresh - (Optional, default = 0) Lower size threshold, below which an object is removed
 - **Context:**
     - Used to isolate objects of interest in a binary image that are moderate in object area.
 The output mask can be used for further analysis.
 - **Example use:**